Links on Android Authority may earn us a commission. Learn more.

 Dual dash cams are just what they sound like — you get two cameras that record simultaneously.
 Our first two options have one camera facing out the front of your car, and a second facing the interior.
 The last option, the Vava Dual Dash Cam, switches out interior coverage for a camera aimed behind your vehicle.

-All of these products are going to be the most expensive ones in our list, for obvious reasons, but if you ever get into an accident and need proof, you’ll have multiple angles while retaining image quality.
+All of these products are going to be some of the most expensive, for obvious reasons, but if you ever get into an accident and need proof, you’ll have multiple angles while retaining image quality.

 Vantrue N2 Pro Uber Dual Dash Cam